danpdraper/eia/README.md

 ${PROJECT_ROOT}/scripts/legislation/preprocess_legislation.sh {state} {language} && cat ${PROJECT_ROOT}/raw_data/preprocessed/{continent}/{state}_{language}.txt
 ```

 This command is idempotent, which for our purposes is important because you can execute the command as many times as you like without affecting the contents of the file that you saved to the `${PROJECT_ROOT}/raw_data/unprocessed/{continent}` directory.
-The `preprocess_legislation.sh` script reads in the unprocessed legislation, applies the transformations that you define and writes the result to `${PROJECT_ROOT}/raw_data/preprocessed/{continent}/{state}_{language}.txt`.
+The `preprocess_legislation.sh` script reads in the unprocessed legislation, applies the transformations that you defined and writes the result to `${PROJECT_ROOT}/raw_data/preprocessed/{continent}/{state}_{language}.txt`.
 You can thus execute the command often and use the results as the basis for tweaking and expanding your transformations.

 #### Articles